NativeScript/docs/content/tutorials/build-a-master-detail-app-with-svelte.md

 ### Setup navigation from home to details component

-We will be using the `navigate` function from `svelte-native` class to navigate from our home component to the details component.
+We will be using the `navigate` function from `@nativescript-community/svelte-native` to navigate from our home component to the details component.
 In addition to the page name, we will also pass in the flick's `id` as part of the `props` object of the `navigate` function.
 We will use this `id` in our details component to access more information about the flick.
 Open `Home.svelte` and add the following:

 ```xml{42,46,51-56}
 <!-- app/pages/Home.svelte -->